Bridlewood, Calgary

 Bridlewood is a suburban residential neighbourhood in the southwest quadrant of Calgary, Alberta.
 It is located at the southwestern edge of the city, north of Stoney Trail and south of the community of Evergreen.
 To the east it borders the Bridlewood Creek Wetland, a wetland created by the City of Calgary as a stormwater retention pond.
 The Spruce Meadows equestrian facility is located immediately south.

 It is represented in the Calgary City Council by the Ward 13 councillor.
+It belongs to the Calgary-Lougheed provincial electoral district.